lyas81300/RedMagic/README.md

 ## ⭐ Support the Project

-If you like the idea behind MyTool and want to see it grow:
+If you like the idea behind RedMagic and want to see it grow:

 ### ⭐ Give the repository a star!